Getting Started

 );

-projectIdrefers to the id you get from the WalletConnect dashboardsupportedChainsaccepts an array of the chains you want to support for your dapp.
-These chains have to be imported fromviem/chains.
+* `supportedChains` accepts an array of the *chains* you want to support for your dapp.
+These *chains* have to be imported from `viem/chains`.